Debt sustainability

 - –

-—-. in developing countries due to the unfortunate crossroads of various exogenous shocks and the systemic fragility of the international financial architecture.
-The COVID-19COVID-19 is an infectious disease caused by the strain of coronavirus SARS-CoV-2 discovered in December 2019.
+—-. of developing economies reached $11.7 trillion in 2024, up from $11.4 trillion in 2023.
+Even though the value of total external debt continues to rise, the pace of that increase has slowed significantly since the COVID-19COVID-19 is an infectious disease caused by the strain of coronavirus SARS-CoV-2 discovered in December 2019.
 Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 The most recently discovered coronavirus causes coronavirus disease COVID-19 -—

 – ‒